robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 title: "PFAB X: Batch vs Stream processing in data pipelines"
 published: false
 ---
+> This post is part of my "Programming Feedback for Advanced Beginners" series, which helps you make the leap from knowing syntax to writing clean, elegant code.
+[Subscribe now][subscribe] to receive PFAB in your inbox, every weekend, entirely free.

 How many WhatsApp messages do you think you've exchanged with your best friend?
 Adarsh Rao, PFAB reader, wanted to find out.
 He downloaded his WhatsApp message logs and wrote a program to analyze his conversations.
 He found that he and his best friend had sent each other a respectable 110,000 words.
 "We've essentially written 2 novels between us if my Google search for 'average novel length' is at all accurate," he notes.

 Adarsh's program already works perfectly.
-But he wants to know how he can make it cleaner, tidier, and easier to extend.
-I've got a couple of suggestions for him.
+But he wants to know how he can make it cleaner and tidier, and I've got a couple of suggestions for him.
 This week, I'd like to talk about the high-level structure of Adarsh's program.
 In particular I'd like to discuss a common tradeoff in data processing: *batch* or *streaming*?
 By pondering this question, we'll learn not only how to construct data pipelines, but also how to evaluate the tradeoffs between different ways of solving problems.

 ## Batch or streaming?